Planning Framework Review - Local Planning Strategy and Local Planning Scheme No. 5

 Preparation of draft Land Use Planning Strategy (LUPS).

-Council to consider draft LUPS for purposes of proceeding with community consultation at Ordinary Council Meeting.
+Council considered the draft LUPS for purposes of proceeding with community consultation at the Ordinary Council Meeting on 9 June 2026 and resolved to proceed subject to minor modifications.